masonr/yet-another-bench-script/README.md

 ![](https://user-images.githubusercontent.com/8313125/106475387-e1f6da00-6473-11eb-918c-c785ebeef8b9.jpg)
 Logo design by [Dian Pratama](https://github.com/dianp)

-This script throws together and automates the execution of the best benchmarking tools of the biz.
+This script automates the execution of the best benchmarking tools in the industry.
 Included are several tests to check the performance of critical areas of a server: disk performance with [fio](https://github.com/axboe/fio), network performance with [iperf3](https://github.com/esnet/iperf), and CPU/memory performance with [Geekbench](https://www.geekbench.com/).
 The script is designed to not require any external dependencies to be installed nor elevated privileges to run.
 If there are any features that you would like to see added, feel free to submit an issue describing your feature request or fork the project and submit a PR!

-View YABS usage stats [here](https://yabs.rowe.sh).

 ### **What's New With YABS?**
 * [27 Feb 2023](https://github.com/masonr/yet-another-bench-script/commit/06eaa2ab3b32355bec8278c51c4be93b3662a96d) - Newly released [Geekbench 6](https://www.geekbench.com/) is added as the default Geekbench test.